Akshit8/k8s-certmanager/README.md

 ## Setting up domain and ingress controller

-Since we'll obtain SSL certificate from `let's encrypt`, in order to verify ownership of the domain, let's encrypt will send a [ACME](https://cert-manager.io/docs/configuration/acme/) challenge.
-So before setting up Issuer and certifcate we need to point our domain name to our cluster.
+Since we'll obtain SSL certificate from `let's encrypt`, in order to verify ownership of the domain, let's encrypt will send an [ACME](https://cert-manager.io/docs/configuration/acme/) challenge.
+So before setting up Issuer and certificate we need to point our domain name to our cluster.

 <br/>